 This article and infographic are based on a talk I gave at WordCamp Pune 2015.
+Although it is outdated, I am retaining it from a historical perspective.

 Are you a blogger who’s been trying to build her blog audience and failing miserably to do so?
 If you’ve been wondering why your blogging efforts are not getting the results they used to get even a year ago, this post is for you.